aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 1. Note the input and the output.

-1. On the AWS Console, check the input and the output of each inner Step Function.
+1. On the AWS Console, check the input and the output of each inner Step Function:

     Expected result: